mcjill/FINALCSPROJECCT/README.md

    The dataset taken was **"kaggle"**.
 It can be downloaded through the link "https://www.kaggle.com/datasets/buffyhridoy/corn-disease".
 It is an Image dataset containing images of different healthy and unhealthy crop leaves.

-2. Model building
+   The dataset wasn't enough so I did a bit of data augmentation to expand the number of datasets from 5000 to 10,000.

-   - I used pytorch for building the model.
+   After augmenting I did data spliting, i.e 70% for training, 20% testing and 10% for validation.

-   - I used three models:-
+3. Model building

-     1. The CNN model architecture consists of CNN Layer, Max Pooling, Flatten a Linear Layers.
+   - I used pytorch for building the model ON google collab.
-     3. Using Transfer learning resnet34 Architecture.
+   - I develope a custome CNN model consisting of three convolutional layer, therr max pool layer and three fully connceted layer.
+The system don't only predict the diseases it also add the causes and relevant solutions.

-3. Training
+4. Training

    The model was trained by using variants of above layers mentioned in model building and by varying hyperparameters.
-The best model was able to achieve 98.42% of test accuracy.
+The best model was able to achieve 94.76% of test accuracy and 89.89% of validation accuracy.

-4. Testing
+5. Testing

-   The model was tested on total 5000 images of 4 classes.<br/>
+   The model was tested on total 10,000 images of 4 classes.<br/>
    The model used for prediction on sample images.
 It can be seen below:
    <!-- <img src="" alt="index1" height="300px"/> -->
    <div>

    </div>

-5. Various Model Architecture tried along with Learning Rate and Optimizer and various accuracy obtained with different models.
+6. Various Model Architecture tried along with Learning Rate and Optimizer and various accuracy obtained with different models.

  <br/>